mymatt/Technical-Test/TEST1.md

 ### Optimizing Dockerfile

-- In addition to multi-stage builds some general dockerfile optimization techniques are
+- In addition to multi-stage builds some general dockerfile optimization techniques are:
 1) Combine run commands using && to minimize layers
 2) Keep stable instructions at top of dockerfile and place additions at the bottom